CDCgov/NEDSS-Modernization/apps/nbs-gateway/README.md

 ## Running

 The NBS Gateway is a Spring Cloud Gateway application that runs on port `8000` by default.
-It can be started from the root directory by executing;
+It requires the `OIDC_CLIENT_SECRET` environment variable be set.
+This can be done by running `export OIDC_CLIENT_SECRET=<the value>` or by setting `nbs.security.oidc.client.secret` directly within an `application-local.yml`.
+The application can be started from the root directory by executing;

 ```bash
 ./gradlew nbs-gateway:bootRun